ROYAL ACADEMY OF DANCE EXAMINATIONS

 At Ballet Train exams are optional, and your child will not suffer if they do not wish to enter.
 Students that do not take exams will generally move up to the next Grade level at the same time as their peers unless they are deemed to be struggling in their current grade.
 Students that do wish to be entered for examination must have reached the required standard by the end of the Spring term.
 Parents will be advised at this time if your child is deemed ready to take an exam.

-Ballet can be a lot of fun and is a great form of exercise but it is an extremely hard physical and mental discipline and almost impossible to master at any level on just one hour a week.
+Ballet can be a lot of fun and is a great form of exercise but it is an extremely hard physical and mental discipline and hard to master at any level on just one hour a week.